Saturday, January 10, 2026

 What’s Happening?

-The winds, including notorious Santa Anas, are expected to act as an “atmospheric blow dryer,” drying out already parched vegetation.
-Areas affected by recent fires, like Malibu’s Franklin Fire footprint, are at even greater risk.
+These winds will include the infamous Santa Anas, which, with low humidity, are expected to be like an “atmospheric blow dryer,” drying out already parched vegetation.
+Places that have had recent fires, such as Malibu’s Franklin Fire footprint, are at even greater peril.

 Power Outages and Safety Concerns

-Nearly 300,000 customers across the region might face power shutoffs as a precaution.
-Southern California Edison is monitoring conditions closely, but outages could last for days in some areas.
-High winds are also expected to cause hazardous driving conditions, especially for high-profile vehicles like trucks and RVs.
+Up to nearly 300,000 customers in the region could see power shutoffs enacted as a precaution.
+Southern California Edison is keeping a close eye on conditions, but some areas could be out for days.
+The high winds also mean hazardous driving conditions are expected – particularly for high-profile vehicles like trucks and RVs.

-It’s unusual for Southern California to see such high fire risks this time of year.
-The area has seen less than 0.1 inches of rain since May 2024, making it one of the driest starts to the rainy season in decades.
-Drought conditions, coupled with these winds, create a dangerous mix that officials are calling “extreme fire conditions.”
+It is unusual for such a heightened fire risk to be seen in Southern California at this time of the year.
+The area has recorded less than 0.1 inches of rain since May 2024, making it one of the driest starts to the rainy season in decades.
+The drought conditions combined with the winds are creating a dangerous mix, so-called “extreme fire conditions.”

 Warnings for Residents